 You wouldn't entrust your car to a mechanic who didn't know what he was doing, so why risk your company website?
 The dangers are obvious.
 Many actually know very little about web design or how to get the site a high listing position in Google.
 Most find that marketing themselves is difficult and they don't manage to obtain very many clients - they encounter problems when making changes because they have very little web design knowledge and eventually they get bored and give up.
 Where does that leave you - the client who has entrusted their website with a now non-existent company?

-At the very least your website could disappear.
+At the very least a website could disappear.
 At the very worst you could lose your carefully chosen domain name.

 Webgloss does not use code generators.
 We are all experienced computer programmers and we write every single line of website code by hand.
 The advantages of doing this are too numerous to list.
 Sites perform better in Google, they are maintained efficiently, ongoing optimisation can be applied to them and they give you a professional design that will give your potential clients the right first impression.
 At Webgloss we have collectively written hundreds of complex systems in full blown programming languages including Oracle and C and have years of system administration experience.
 Jane spent 15 years programming statistical systems in Oracle RDBMS on Sun/Unix boxes.
 We are creators of software as well as designers for the Internet.
 You can therefore be sure that we know what we're doing.